tancheff/interactive-content/EN/01-Expressions-and-Statements/07-Summary.md

 ## In this lesson we learned:

-- What are Variables and how we use them
+- What are Variables and how to use them

 ```java
 String name = "Bob";